Helping autistic people to help each other

 Full Membership of AMASE is open to autistic adults aged 16 and over in Edinburgh, Lothians and Fife, with members in other nearby areas admitted at the committee’s discretion.
 Those who don’t fit those criteria are eligible to be Associate Members, provided they support AMASE’s objectives.
 There is no joining fee.
 You can join here.

-- Edinburgh’s second ever Autistic Pride Picnic is on the Meadows on the 13th of July, 2019.
+- Edinburgh’s second ever Autistic Pride Picnic was on the Meadows on the 13th of July, 2019.

 - We published a report on access to mental health services by autistic people in Scotland following a survey carried out in Spring 2018.
 View the report or a summary here.